MELROSE FIRE DEPARTMENT

 THE LATEST NEWS & UPDATES FROM STA.
 24

 Crews from Station 24 and Putnam County Fire Rescue utilized the extrication tools on our trucks and practiced with our winch to better prepare themselves...
-Read More "Melrose Fire Rescue Department Extrication Training."
+Read More "MFRD EXTRICATION TRAINING"

 MEET THE CHIEF